 “What were those commands?”
 Taro asks as he clips his krabby’s ball to his belt and runs a hand through his hair.
 “You barely gave any!”

 “I was wondering about that too,” Blue says.
 “Is this what you’ve been practicing all week?”

 “Yeah.
 I got the idea after your battle with Aiko.
 Have you figured out her code yet?”

 Blue shuts down the fans, other hand rubbing his hair.
 “No, but now that you mention it…” Blue’s gaze is distant.
 “You were using simple commands to convey strategies for working together.
 Strategies that work when they’re fighting alone too?
-Aiko’s commands further a goal each pokemon she puts out…”
+Aiko’s commands furthered the same goal for each pokemon she put out…”

 The twins are frowning, but Red grins.
 “Right.
 As long as the pokemon have some move that you can fit into a general strategy, you can carry the same command over and even link multiple pokemon to the same general goal, all with one obscure command.”

 “And the opponent has to guess what you linked to which command,” Blue says, a mix of consternation and excitement in his tone.
 “You came up with all this by watching Aiko fight once?”

 “Well, she did most of the work, I just built on the framework she provided.
 The hardest part was getting each pokemon to link a second command to their attacks.”

 “Ero,” Blue mutters.
 “Erosion.
 And Ero 2 to cycle into a second stage of the strategy.”